George Sacco

 George Lawrence Sacco Jr. (July 19, 1936 – November 2, 2025) was an American lawyer and politician, who served as a member of the Massachusetts House of Representatives and was a candidate for Massachusetts Attorney General.

 Early life

-Sacco was born on July 19, 1936, in Medford, Massachusetts.
+Sacco was born in Medford, Massachusetts on July 19, 1936.
 He attended Medford High School, Worcester Academy, Northeastern University, Suffolk University, and Suffolk University Law School.
-In 1967 he married Elaine Golden, daughter of state legislator J. Laurence Golden.
+In 1967, he married Elaine Golden, sister of state legislator J. Laurence Golden.

 Political career

 From 1959 to 1962, Sacco was a member of the Medford school committee.
-From 1963 to 1974 he was a member of the Massachusetts House of Representatives.
-In 1974 he was a candidate for Massachusetts Attorney General.
+From 1963 to 1974, he was a member of the Massachusetts House of Representatives.
+In 1974, he was the youngest Vice-Chair of House Ways and Means in the House of Representatives.
+Sacco is credited with funding and supporting legislation that created UMass Medical School, Executive Office of Elder Affairs, Mass Commission on Women, beginning the lottery, reforming adoption laws.
+He was a candidate for Massachusetts Attorney General.
 He finished second in the six-candidate Democratic primary with 23% of the vote.

 Death

-Sacco died November 2, 2025, at the age of 89.
+Sacco died in Lowell on November 2, 2025, at the age of 89.

+Personal life

+George and Elaine Sacco adopted two daughters, Lauren and Allison.
+He had two grandchildren -- George Henry and Rita Elaine, at the time of his death.